 Model validation

 The IMPACT model has been replicated in over 15 countries worldwide, though most of these are high income countries.
 The model has also recently been validated for forward prediction in European populations23.
-23 24We assessed agreement between model estimates of the number of deaths prevented or postponed with official mortality statistics in these countries.
+The agreement for future projection was generally high (varying from 90% of 106% of expected deaths prevented or postponed, albeit over short periods of time23 24.
+We assessed agreement between model estimates of the number of deaths prevented or postponed with official mortality statistics in these countries.
 The IMPACT Model estimates were apparently able to explain approximately 75% of the observed mortality changes in Turkey, and oPt, but less in Syria, and Tunisia respectively, although the fit depends on whether adjusted or unadjusted risk factor DPPs are combined, and whether risk factor and treatment trends are also summed (Tables 3 and 4, Appendix 4 Table 2).
 This may reflect that the model was originally developed for populations where CHD mortality is declining, or possibly reflect issues with data quality.
 However the model does not include trends in all CHD risk factors and hence 100% agreement would not be expected.

 Discussion